Anderson a likely site for alien abduction, study says

-Anderson was named among many other U.S. cities as being a possible pit stop for extraterrestrials (aliens), increasing the likelihood of an abduction.
+Anderson was named among many other U.S. cities as being a possible pit stop for extraterrestrials, increasing the likelihood of an abduction.

 Anderson has been “visited” about 20 times, for an average duration of about 20 minutes, according to the report from Bonusfinder.com; a precise timeframe for the data was not provided.